BryanWilhite/Blog/presentation-drafts/2022-03-28-flippant-remarks-about-f.md

 ## when you love seeing your C\# class files in alphabetical order then F\# will pinch at you

 F# code depends on _order_.
 F# modules and their contents must appear _in order of dependency_.
 This means an IDE supporting F# development must allow you to drag and drop files in the correct order, edit the `*.fsproj` directly or, sadly, pinch at you.
+I dare not dream of an IDE that can use background-compilation magic to _automatically_ reorder `*.fs*` files for you!

+This limitation on the IDE experience alone may be the reason why folks just cannot switch to F# from working with C# in Visual Studio _exclusively_.
+This was relatively easy for me because I spent years with Visual Studio Code which brought me closer to the file system while the flagship, Visual Studio, is designed to ‘hide’ the file system from the beginner programmer in a friendly way.

+## F\# will immediately eliminate at least two categories of cross-cutting unit tests

+Two categories of unit tests will never have to be written for an F# project:

+- testing for `null`
+- testing for exceptions

+Instead of having these tests cross-cutting everywhere almost randomly, these categories of tests would be implied and confined under a clearly-defined ‘input transformation layer’ which is three words I have just smashed together on the fly while writing this sentence.
+In other words, F# encourages us to define and confine a ‘layer’ in our application where untrusted input is processed.
+This layer should be relatively small compared to the rest of the Solution.
+Untrusted input can be `null` or throw exceptions and our input transformation code is meant to defend against this with `Option` and `Result`.
+Currently, I am naming a domain-specific function, `fromInput`, as a convention to express input transformation.

+What is more sophisticated is how we are encouraged to use types in F# to eliminate even _more_ categories of unit tests.
+Isaac Abraham explores this in his book [_Get Programming with F#_](https://www.manning.com/books/get-programming-with-f-sharp).

+Also, for you lovers of xUnit in the world of C#, check out [FsUnit](http://fsprojects.github.io/FsUnit/).
+And, as we get intimate with `Option` and `Result`, [Ody Mbegbu](https://www.linkedin.com/in/ody-mbegbu/) [@odytrice](https://twitter.com/odytrice) recommends `FsToolkit.ErrorHandling` [[GitHub](https://github.com/demystifyfp/FsToolkit.ErrorHandling)] which I find extremely helpful.

 ## while day-jobbing in C\#, lean toward functional style

 I have spent most of the last 20 years writing in C# but I was naturally biased toward functional style.
-I used to think this was a personal, almost _aesthetic_ preference until Brian Beckman made me realize that this is also a _strategic_ preference for the sake of maintainability and clarity.
+I used to think this was a personal, almost _aesthetic_ preference until [Brian Beckman](https://www.linkedin.com/in/brianbeckman/) [@lorentzframe](https://twitter.com/lorentzframe) made me realize that this is also a _strategic_ preference for the sake of professional maintainability and clarity.

 In a typical C# code review, I should be looking for these functional-style corrections: